 In place of the altered or removed parts of your routine, substitute activities which have been found to be beneficial for mitigating the impact of depression or anxiety, such as yoga, breathing exercises, or regular exercise.
-According to the Harvard Mental Health Letter, a growing number of studies have linked yoga to a decrease in physiological arousal — lower blood pressure, lower heart rate, and an ease in respiration.
+According to Harvard Health Publishing, yoga provides mental benefits, such as reduced anxiety and depression through its emphasis on breathing practices and meditation—both of which help calm and center the mind.
 If you are interested in learning about how you could benefit from a fitness and nutritional regimen designed specifically for your needs, contact Dr. Trivedi’s care team for anxiety treatment in Wesley Chapel.

 Be Mindful of Your Consumption

 In times of crisis, it is only natural to want to be as informed as possible; however, compulsively reading or watching the news coverage can be detrimental to your mental health.
 Instead, establish a reasonable rate of consumption of news coverage or updates about what’s happening in your community.
 Take any necessary precautions or preventative measures and then, focus on the aspects of your life that you are able to control.

 Mindfulness meditation is just one method of coping that may allow you to stay grounded during these difficult times and recognize possible dormant solutions to your depression or anxiety.
 In times when you may not be able to connect with others socially, it may help to focus on connecting with the intelligence and rhythm of the natural world around you.
 There are a number of online resources, including guided meditations, at your disposal at the click of a button.